-I had sex and the condom broke my boyfriend pulled out and I've bin on the birth control shot for about 10 or 11 months.
+I had sex and the condom broke my boyfriend pulled out and I've been on the birth control shot for about 10 or 11 months.
 I just got my recent shot yesterday should I be worried

 You said that you were "on the shot" for 10, or 11 months, and got your new shot yesterday.
 But you didn't say when you had sex.